tensorflow/docs/site/en/api_docs/api_docs/python/tf/contrib/learn/MetricSpec.md

 `Estimator` then knows which predictions, labels, and weight to use to call a given metric function.

-When building the ops to run in evaluation, `Estimator` will call `create_metric_ops`, which will connect the given `metric_fn` to the model as detailed in the docstring for `create_metric_ops`, and return the metric.
+When building the ops to run in evaluation, an `Estimator` will call `create_metric_ops`, which will connect the given `metric_fn` to the model as detailed in the docstring for `create_metric_ops`, and return the metric.